 Experts estimate that leading up to the first commercial camera, only a few million images were taken.
 In 1999, Kodak issued a report that said we had taken around 80 billion images collectively as humans.

-Estimates today say that we share around 730 billion images a year on Facebook alone, and 255 billion on WhatsApp and 22 billion on Instagram.
+Estimates today say that we share around 730 billion images a year on Facebook alone, and 255 billion on WhatsApp and 22 billion photos were shared on Instagram.
 We sure have come a long way!

 4. The Most Viewed Photograph in History is a Stock Photo